HASTINGS NEIGHBOURHOOD SERVICES

 • what you hope to get from the volunteer experience

-• how much time you give as a volunteer
+• how much time you can give as a volunteer

 • how regularly you want to volunteer, for example one-off, weekly or monthly.